mgchavez7/myAmazingNewRepo/README.md

 # myAmazingNewRepo
-This is a sample repo to demostrate how to create a new repo
+his is a sample repo to demostrate how to create a new repo

+And I can make changes locally too...